 FIND A TRAVEL HEALTHCARE PROVIDER

-VIVOTIF may help provide protection against typhoid fever for up to 5 years.1
+VIVOTIF may help provide protection against typhoid fever for at least 5 years.1

 Vivotif® can help provide protection against typhoid fever for up to 5 years Vivotif® can help provide protection against typhoid fever for up to 5 years